tx4x/dgrid/README.md

 ###Pre-compile dgrid

-You may want to pre-compile dgrid/put-selector/dstore:
+You may want to pre-compile dgrid/put-selector/dstore into one file (for debug version of your app):

 1. Checkout xjs and compile: